 |Manager Guide to Shared Spaces|

 A step-by-step guide to managing shared spaces at Monash Health, including a usage plan.

 A paper-based check-in template (Word Doc) for Shared Spaces.

 An editable template poster (Word Doc) for shared spaces that indicates room capacity.

-These FAQs are designed to answer some of the questions you may have regarding the he ways you check-in and use the shared spaces at Monash Health.
+These FAQs are designed to answer some of the questions you may have regarding the ways you check in and use the shared spaces at Monash Health.